 Ceramic braces are made of translucent (clear) porcelain material that is even less visible than our esthetic rhodium-coated metal braces.
 Ceramic braces are more popular with adults due to their cosmetic appeal, but many teenagers also opt for the ceramic braces option.
 Similar to our esthetic rhodium-coated metal braces, the ceramic braces also use a nickel-titanium door to reduce friction between the wire and the braces to aid tooth movement and help reduce the time needed to complete the orthodontic case.
 Since ceramic braces are made of a porcelain, the braces themselves do not stain or discolor with foods and drinks, similar to a porcelain crown or veneer.

-Invisalign® utilizes a series of clear, removable plastic aligners to move the teeth from their starting point to their final position.
-The Invisalign® aligners fit snugly over the arches and move teeth by giving specific force vectors via various attachments in the aligners that match to translucent/clear attachments that are bonded onto the teeth.
+Clear aligners utilize a series of clear, removable plastic aligners to move the teeth from their starting point to their final position.
+The clear aligners fit snugly over the arches and move teeth by giving specific force vectors via various attachments in the aligners that match to translucent attachments that are bonded onto the teeth.
 The number, location, and size of the attachments that are bonded to the teeth varies and is unique to each case that Dr. Gamache designs.
 In order to be effective, the aligners must be worn for a minimum of 22 hours per day, every day.
 This gives the patient about 2 hours per day to allow for eating, drinking, and oral hygiene, such as brushing and flossing.
-While Invisalign is not suited for all types of orthodontic correction, Invisalign can be used as a very esthetic treatment option on a wide variety of cases without the need for traditional braces.
+While clear aligners are not suited for all types of orthodontic correction, clear aligners can be used as a very esthetic treatment option on a wide variety of cases without the need for traditional braces.